wqvi/lwjgl2-wayland/README.md

 Compilation
 -----------

-LWJGL requires a JDK and Ant installed to compile, as well as your platforms native compiler to compile the JNI.
+LWJGL requires a JDK and Ant installed to compile, as well as your platforms native compiler, such as GCC, to compile the JNI.
+Additionally you will need to install the SDL2 package and GLEW package.

 * ant generate-all
 * ant compile